 Wilderness travel means you can and, for your comfort, should carry a lot less than you do in the regular world.
 Most experienced wilderness travelers will tell you they bring about the same amount of gear on a three-day trip as they would on a three-week trip.
 This packing list has been refined over 50 years of Voyageur Outward Bound School expeditions and is designed to be informative and describe not only what you need to bring, but also what Outward Bound will provide & how it will be used.
 To view the packing list consecutively click on the 'Print tab' to either download to your files or print a hard copy.
 Please stick closely to the packing list.
 It is designed to ensure that you have everything you need to be safe and comfortable during your expedition.

 Because our courses are characterized by unpredictable weather, obtaining the proper clothing is crucial.
 Please bring all the items as described on the "Required Clothing and Gear" list below.
-You can find these items at camping, outdoor, Army/Navy surplus, and thrift stores.
+We have shared links for some items to show you examples.
+You also find required clothing & gear items at camping, outdoor/ farm stores, Army/Navy surplus, and thrift stores.
 Clothing and gear can be expensive—shop around before you buy and keep these helpful tips in mind:

 Your choices should be governed by whether or not the piece of clothing or gear will meet our requirements, not if it is the best looking or newest!
 Consider leaving the tags on any new items you have purchased and saving the receipts; in the event that an item is not needed for your expedition or you do not use it, you should be able to return it when you get back home.